lnis-uofu/OpenFPGA/docs/source/manual/openfpga_shell/openfpga_commands/setup_commands.rst

   .. option:: --group_config_block

     Group configuration memory blocks under each CLB/SB/CB etc. into a centralized configuration memory blocks, as depicted in :numref:`fig_group_config_block_overview`.
 When disabled, the configuration memory blocks are placed in a distributed way under CLB/SB/CB etc. For example, each programming resource, e.g., LUT, has a dedicated configuration memory block, being placed in the same module.
+When enabled, as illustrated in :numref:`fig_group_config_block_hierarchy`, the physical memory block locates under a CLB, driving a number of logical memory blocks which are close to the programmable resources.
+The logical memory blocks contain only pass-through wires which can be optimized out during physical design phase.

 .. _fig_group_config_block_overview: